 Do encourage others by sharing encouraging stories and helpful resources.

 Does this content encourage others?
 It is so easy to share content that simply incites.
 The headlines we see often cause us to click almost mindlessly.
 But focusing on being an encouragement to your audience will provide encouragement during a time when we need it.
-If you want to check out how other schools are communicating about COVID-19, you can download the free report here.

 Who do you think is modeling digital leadership during this time?